lesommer/oocgcm/doc/out-of-core.rst

 A wider perspective
 -------------------

-We believe that the above question is not a "technical" problem but a real challenge for our fields of research.
+We believe that the above question is not a "technical" problem but **a real challenge for our fields of research**.
 We are here facing a "technical" translation of one of the "big data challenges" in earth system science.

-Transforming large gridded datasets into scientific results indeed requires innovative descriptive approaches that merge statistical descriptions and physically-motivated analyses.
+Transforming large gridded datasets into scientific results indeed requires **innovative descriptive approaches that merge statistical descriptions and physically-motivated analyses**.
 This usually involves performing rather "complex" analysis tasks on the dataset.

 In practice, this is usually a two stage process.
 A first stage involves